Low THC Oil Information for Patients and Caregivers

 Download this pdf file.
 Authorization Form

-Form patients need to fill out and sign if someone else is picking up card from health department on behalf of the cardholder
+Form cardholders need to complete and sign authorizing someone to pick up their card from the health department on their behalf.

 FAQs for Patients